Cannes Lions International Festival of Creativity: Young Lions Competitions

 The Young Lions Competitions (previously known as the Young Creatives competition, which started in 1995) is open to advertising professionals up to 30 years old working in teams of two.
 The competition takes place during the festival week in Cannes in seven divisions: print, digital, film, design, young marketers, media, and PR.
 Regional competitions are held in most countries to select teams in the lead-up to the Festival, with winners of these going into the final round of the competitions at Cannes Lions.
 A design competition was launched in 2012.

 Lions Health

 In June 2012, Cannes Lions announced that it plans to launch a new two-day event for creative communications in healthcare, wellness, and sustainability.
-Taking place in the Palais des Festivals in Cannes, France, just before Cannes Lions kicks off on 15 June 2014, the event will offer two days of content that will explore and debate the essential and unique issues relating to the world of healthcare communications.
+The event took place at the Palais des Festivals in Cannes, France, just before Cannes Lions kicked off on June 15, 2014.
+Over two days, it explored and debated essential and unique issues in healthcare communications.
 The move was welcomed by some sections of the industry, with Jeremy Perrott, global creative director of McCann Health, commenting: "Lions Health gives the industry the highest stage to showcase its brilliance".
-In 2017 Lions Health was moved to take place at the same time as the main festival, but remains a standalone event in another part of the Palais.
+In 2017 Lions Health was moved to take place at the same time as the main festival, but remains a stand-alone event in another part of the Palais.